 Every home has its fair share of noisy distractions.
-And unless you have soundproof walls, that goes for the haven of your home office as well.
+And unless you have soundproof walls, that also goes for the haven of your home office.
 Listening to neighbors’ conversations and clattering household appliances can make focusing on your work next to impossible.
-Fortunately, there are plenty of clever, inexpensive strategies that can help block out or absorb office noise.
+If you are not working in a dedicated room with a door you may deal with noise from your pets, children and other members of the household.
+Fortunately, there are plenty of creative, inexpensive strategies to help block out or absorb office noise.
 Use these noise reduction tips to create a quiet home office where you can be your most productive self.

 Tone It Down With Headphones and White Noise

-When it comes to effective noise reduction, start at your ears.
-A pair of high-quality headphones blocks out or muffles outside noise so you can work at your desk with no distractions.
-Noise-cancelling headphones or earbuds are especially useful if your home office is in a shared space, an environment in which eliminating ambient noise is often out of the question.
-Just be sure to choose padded, lightweight headphones for all-day comfort.
-Put them on to soak in the silence, or when you want to jam to your favorite tunes to lift your spirits.
+When it comes to effective noise reduction, start with your ears.
+High-quality headphones block out or muffle outside noise so that you can work at your desk with no distractions.
+Noise-canceling headphones or earbuds are handy if your home office is in a shared space, an environment where eliminating ambient noise is often out of the question.
+Consider lightweight headphones for all-day comfort.
+Put them on to soak in the silence or when you want to jam to your favorite tunes to lift your spirits.

 Use Office Furnishings to Absorb the Noise

-If you’re tired of hearing lawnmowers and barking dogs, it’s time for a little redecoration.
-Some furnishings can actually absorb sound for a quieter work environment when placed in the right area of your home office.
+If you’re tired of hearing lawn mowers or barking dogs, it’s time for a little redecoration.
+Some furnishings can absorb sound for a quieter work environment when placed in the right area of your home office.
 Start by covering any ceramic or hardwood floors with area rugs or carpet, and consider hanging a heavy tapestry on the wall.
-The thin glass panes of many home windows let in much more noise than necessary, so install thick drapes made of heavy fabric to dampen the sounds.
-The more fabric and soft material you have in the room, the better.
+The thin glass panes of many home windows let in much more noise than necessary, so install thick drapes made of heavy fabric to dampen the sounds — the more fabric and soft material you have in the room, the better.

-The right audio technology and home office setup are essential for noise reduction, but a few extra tricks can leave your office even more silent.
+The right electronics and home office decor are essential for noise reduction, but a few extra tricks can leave your office even more silent.
 During your next office session, pinpoint which home appliances and devices are bothering you the most, and try to find new places for them on the opposite end of the home.
-Don’t forget to check the office itself for devices that may be irritating, such as ticking clocks or ringing landline phones.
+Don’t forget to check the office for devices that may bother you, such as ticking clocks or ringing phones.

-Also, block out some noise by sealing cracks in your home office’s door and window frames.
-Run foam, neoprene or weather-stripping tape along the cracks, pressing firmly to help the adhesive stick.
-Search for any other cracks that may be letting in noise, such as those between floorboards.
+Also, block out noise by sealing cracks in your home office’s door and window frames.
+Run foam, neoprene, or weather-stripping tape along the cracks, pressing firmly to help the adhesive stick.
+Search for any other cracks that may let in noise, such as those between floorboards.
 To finish the sealing process, find a small floor rug that fits under the crack of the office door, and place it in the entryway.